cannmirror/pto-isa/README.md

 * Specialized Fixed Function (SFU)
 * Fixed Pipeline (FIXP)

 PTO ISA defines over 90 standard operations.
-This repository currently covers and implements 46 different instructions, with ongoing efforts to add more.
+This repository implements a growing subset of them, with ongoing efforts to add more.

 ## Platform Support

+* Ascend A2 (Ascend 910B)
+* Ascend A3 (Ascend 910C)
-* Ascend (A3 / A5)
+* Ascend A5 (Ascend 950 )
-* CPU (X86 / AArch64)
+* CPU (x86_64 / AArch64)

 ## Quickstart Guide